KareemZeair/KareemZeair/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me:
 I am a 2nd year computer engineering student at Memorial University of Newfoundland.
 Continuously improving my skills and learning new ones is something I try to live by.
-I am currently improving my web development skills and learning about new technologiews in this field.
+I am currently improving my web development skills and learning about new technologies in this field.

 ### Current Positions:
  I am currently a finance member and a member of the board of trustees at Hack Frost NL, a student organization.
 I am also a co-op engineering student at CCA NL developing STEM workshops, activities and other programs for kids and youth ages 5-18 years old.